-Department of Health - HIE Integration: The Department of Health is working with a vendor to identify opportunities and develop a plan to integrate public health and HIE data and capabilities.
-This plan is expected to be finished in December 2023 and will include recommendations on the data to integrate along with specific strategies to accomplish the goal.
-The recommendations will be reviewed, collaboratively prioritized, and plans for implementation created as well as the appropriate data governance.
-Not all recommendations will be implemented in the first year, however, we expect to make progress towards leveraging investments and bringing public health into the unified health data space.
+Vermont Department of Health - VHIE Integration: The Department of Health completed work with a vendor in late 2023 to identify opportunities and develop a plan to integrate public health and HIE data.
+The plan includes recommendations on the data sets to integrate, the priority of those integrations, along with specific strategies to accomplish the integrations.
+The recommendations were reviewed, collaboratively prioritized, and the project team will begin to complete strategic planning for implementations for the coming years with the appropriate data governance.
+It will take several years to implement all recommended data integrations; however, we expect to make progress towards leveraging investments and bringing public health into the UHDS.